-A new silt/turbidity curtain was installed at the sediment control pond in early July 2017 and has been maintained since installation to further control potential suspended solids associated with treatment residuals management (TRM) (described in Section 4.6.3).
+A new silt/turbidity curtain was installed at the sediment control pond in early July 2017 and has been maintained since installation to further control potential suspended solids associated with treatment residuals management (TRM) which was in place until 2022.
 During dewatering of the pond for the 2020 Sediment Control Pond projects, the silt curtain was temporarily removed.
 Upon refilling of the sediment control pond, the silt curtain was reinstalled similar to the previous position.
-The curtain remained in place throughout 2022.
+The curtain remained in place throughout 2024.